Tennis causes tensions with Australians stranded by COVID-19

 Australian Treasurer Josh Frydenberg reiterated on Monday the government was committed to bringing back its citizens.

-“When it comes to Australian who are stranded...we, as the federal government, are working to help more Australians get back home,” Frydenberg told reporters in Melbourne, adding 446,000 Australians have returned since the pandemic began in March.
+“We, as the federal government, are working to help more Australians get back home,” he told reporters, adding that 446,000 had returned since the pandemic began in March.

-The government on Saturday announced additional 20 repatriation flights to bring back stranded Aussies, saying they would not be counted within the existing traveller caps.
+The government on Saturday announced an additional 20 flights to bring back stranded Aussies, saying they would not be counted within existing traveller caps.

 Our Standards: The Thomson Reuters Trust Principles.